-LCATP scores are communicated to test-takers within 15 business days of their submitting the test.
+Test-takers can expect to receive their results in a minimum of 15 business days following completion of the LCATP; however, additional time may be required in some cases.
 You will receive a Results Summary with your score for each module.
 The Results Summary will confirm whether you met the minimum required score for each module.
-To pass the LCATP, you must obtain the minimum required score or higher in all four modules.
+To pass the LCATPyou must obtain the minimum required score or higher in all four modules.